+- BIO 101

+Biological Science I

+4 SHC

-- BIO 101 Biological Science I\ 4 SHC This course is the first of a sequence introducing biology.
+This course is the first of a sequence introducing biology.
 Topics include the scientific method, basic biochemistry, cell structure and function, cell physiology, cell reproduction and development, Mendelian Genetics, population genetics, natural selection, evolution and ecology.
-Prerequisites: ENG 100, RDG 100, and MAT 152 or appropriate placement scores.
-(3/3) - BIO 102 Biological Science II\ 4 SHC This is a continuation of introductory biology that includes classification of organisms and structural and functional considerations of all kingdoms (particularly major phyla as well as viruses).
+Prerequisites: ENG 100, RDG 100, MAT 101 or MAT 152 or appropriate placement test scores.
+(3/3) - BIO 102 Biological Science II 4 SHC This is a continuation of introductory biology that includes classification of organisms and structural and functional considerations of all kingdoms (particularly major phyla as well as viruses).
 Vertebrate animals and vascular plants are emphasized.
-Prerequisites: ENG 100, RDG 100, and MAT 152 or appropriate placement scores.
+Prerequisites: ENG 100, RDG 100, MAT 101 or MAT 152 or appropriate placement scores.
 (3/3) - BIO 112 Basic Anatomy and Physiology 4 SHC This course is a basic integrated study of the structure and function of the human body.
 All body systems are surveyed with an emphasis on biological chemistry, cells, tissues, organization, and homeostasis.
-Prerequisites: ENG 100, RDG 100, and MAT 152 or appropriate placement scores.(3/3) - BIO 115 Basic Microbiology 3 SHC This is a general course in microbiology, including epidemiology, presence, control and identification of microorganisms.
-Prerequisite: FSE 112, BIO 101 or BIO 102.
-(2/3) - BIO 210 Anatomy and Physiology I\ 4 SHC This is the first in a sequence of courses, including an intensive coverage of the body as an integrated whole.
+Prerequisites: ENG 100, RDG 100, MAT 032, MAT 012 or appropriate placement test scores.(3/3) - BIO 115 Basic Microbiology 3 SHC This is a general course in microbiology, including epidemiology, presence, control and identification of microorganisms.
+Prerequisite: BIO 101 or BIO 102.
+(2/3) - BIO 210 Anatomy and Physiology I 4 SHC

+This is the first in a sequence of courses, including an intensive coverage of the body as an integrated whole.
 All body systems are studied.
 Prerequisite: BIO 112 or appropriate score on Biomedical Placement Test.
-(3/3) - BIO 211 4 SHC Anatomy and Physiology II\ This is a continuation of a sequence of courses, including intensive coverage of the body as an integrated whole.
+(3/3) - BIO 211 Anatomy and Physiology II 4 SHC This is a continuation of a sequence of courses, including intensive coverage of the body as an integrated whole.
 All body systems are studied.
-Prerequisite: BIO 210.
-(3/3) - BIO 225 Microbiology 4 SHC This is a detailed study of microbiology as it relates to infection and the disease processes of the body.
-Topics include immunity, epidemiology, medically important microorganisms and diagnostic procedures for identification.
 Prerequisite: BIO 210.
 (3/3)